-VOA High School allows students to enroll at the start of each 3 week progress period during quarters 1-3.
-The student must fully complete the Minneapolis Public Schools registration form and have approval from the MPS Placement center or current MPS high school counselling staff.
+Enrolling students must fully complete the Minneapolis Public Schools registration form and have approval from the MPS Placement center or current MPS high school counselling staff.

 The following are some of our considerations in the review of applications.

 - a) Students near graduation - b) Students' who have been expelled or have signed a separation agreement with Minneapolis Public Schools do not qualify c) Students who have been expelled or have signed a separation agreement from another district may apply.